15. What I’ve Learned About Life in Panama

 70. You really don't need to bring all the clothes you think you need.

 71. To minimize mental trauma and significant physical challenges, only rent from Airbnb Superhosts whenever possible.
-Even then, you may still be surprised at the least and traumatized at worst.
+Even then, you may still be challenged at the least and traumatized at worst.

 73. Trash day is like a mini-holiday.

-74. Being a good driver somewhere else does not make you a good driver in Panamá.
+74. Being a good driver somewhere else does not make you a good driver here.

 75. Ceiling fans and pedestal fans are absolute treasures.